MRtrix3/mrtrix3/docs/reference/environment_variables.rst

      ``/etc`` folder is problematic, or to allow different versions of the software to have different configurations, etc.

-.. envvar:: MRTRIX_CONFIGFILE

-     This can be used to set the location of the system-wide configuration file.
-By default, this is ``/etc/mrtrix.conf``.
-     This can be useful for deployments where access to the system's ``/etc`` folder is problematic, or to allow different versions of the software to have different configurations, etc.

 .. envvar:: MRTRIX_NOSIGNALS

      If this variable is set to any value, disable MRtrix3's custom